How to determine clinical research project type

 - study absorption, distribution, metabolism and excretion of one or more IMP(s)

-The Medicines and Healthcare products Regulatory Agency (MHRA) has developed an algorithm (PDF) to help you determine whether or not the proposed clinical research is within the scope of the Clinical Trials Regulations.
+The Medicines and Healthcare products Regulatory Agency (MHRA) has developed an algorithm (PDF) to help you determine whether the proposed clinical research is within the scope of the Clinical Trials Regulations.
 If you remain unsure, please contact CTRG.

 Medical device trials that involve the use of an investigational medical device (either a non-CE marked device, or a device that has been modified or is being used for a purpose not covered by the CE mark) are subject to the Medical Devices Regulations.